chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 The Chef Infra Server integration lets you:

-- Search for a specific node from a list of nodes
+- Search for a specific node
-- View a list of all the connected nodes
+- View all nodes
 - Details of a node
 - Edit Run list
 - Edit Attributes